 It is common to find ourselves stuck in a default level of stress, the ‘fight or flight’ or ‘sympathetic’ nervous system state.
 Acupuncture can re-balance the nervous system and increase our ‘parasympathetic’ activity or rest response.
 This is crucial both for the reduction of stress and also for the body’s natural healing process and innate immune response.

 The traditional Chinese healing arts reflect a holistic understanding of the human being; considering the relationship between the mind, body and our environment.
 For more information, please see our article; ‘How does Acupuncture work?‘ in the articles section.

 Palpation Styles of Acupuncture

-Nick practices a combination of Chinese and Japanese style’s of Acupuncture depending on which techniques are most beneficial for the patient and their specific issue.
-His approach uses a lot of palpation (touch) both in diagnosis and treatment.
+Nick practices a combination of Chinese and Japanese style’s of Acupuncture depending on which techniques are most beneficial for the patient and their specific health complaint.
+His approach uses a lot of palpation (touch) and massage both in diagnosis and treatment.
 By palpating various key areas of the body as well the area of your main complaint, Nick can make a refined and coherent diagnosis, leading to a more specific, personalised and effective treatment.